peayah/github-pages-with-jekyll/index.md

-I’m a full-stack python developer with industry experience in building websites and working with data in various ways.I also have classes in Database Management and Data Visualization.
+I’m a full-stack python developer with industry experience in building websites and working with data in various ways.
+I also have taken classes in Database Management and Data Visualization.

-When I don't code, I have lately been organizing online speaker events and social events in Mensa (non-profit).
+Looking to my coding expertise and problem solving skills in sustainability.

 Constantly Learning — Consistently Problem Solving — Constructively Coding